teoaldridge/react-add-user-app/README.md

 To run the tests:

-- In terminal type 'npm run test'
+- In Terminal run 'npm run test'